netzkundig/nk-wp-react-theme/README.md

 - Strategies:
   - CacheFirst for theme assets (`build/index.js`, `build/app.css`) and fonts under `/assets/fonts/*` as well as SVGs under `/assets/svg/*`.
   - Stale-While-Revalidate for REST `GET /wp-json/*`.
+  - Offline Shell: navigation requests use NetworkFirst with a cached root HTML fallback (the start page is precached during install).
+Additionally, a friendly fallback page `offline.html` is precached and served when available.
 - On theme activation, rewrite rules are flushed automatically so `/sw.js` works immediately.

+Registration robustness:
+- The registration probes `/sw.js` with `HEAD` to avoid redirects and falls back to `/?service_worker=1` with the same worker script when necessary.
+- This improves cross-path reliability (notably on Safari or strict server configs).

 ## Data flow
 1. PHP injects `window.nkReactTheme` (shape example):